ltsRoy/ltsRoy/README.md

-I like to be vulnerable,
-It makes people think I am weak.
+I like to be vulnerable, it makes people think I am weak.